 The polygon does not need to be convex.
 However, you should be careful not to specify a polygon which crosses itself, since this means the interior of the polygon is not well defined, and hence a triangulation is not well defined.
 As a simple example of such a problem, consider the four vertices of a square in counterclockwise order: V1, V2, V3, V4, and list them instead as V1, V3, V2, V4.
 This shape cannot be triangulated in the usual sense.
 However, the function may not realize this, in which case it will return what it thinks is a reasonable triangulation of the (unreasonable) data.

 The output of the program is a list of the N-3 triples of nodes that form the triangles of the triangulation.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-POLYGON_PROPERTIES, a FORTRAN90 library which computes properties of an arbitrary polygon in the plane, defined by a sequence of vertices, including interior angles, area, centroid, containment of a point, convexity, diameter, distance to a point, inradius, lattice area, nearest point in set, outradius, uniform sampling.
+POLYGON_PROPERTIES, a FORTRAN90 code which computes properties of an arbitrary polygon in the plane, defined by a sequence of vertices, including interior angles, area, centroid, containment of a point, convexity, diameter, distance to a point, inradius, lattice area, nearest point in set, outradius, uniform sampling.

 Based on a C function by Joseph ORourke; FORTRAN90 version by John Burkardt.